Five Steps To Switching Your Fulfilment Provider

 Moving fulfilment partners during your peak trading period will likely result in things going wrong and makes the logistics of switching over much harder for all involved.

 Choosing to make the switch during historically slower times of the year will allow more time and resources to go into the smooth transition from one partner company to another.
+This will also reduce any impact that scheduled downtime may have on your customers.

 Communication